tisztamo/adslist-node/known_issues.md

 - Ad properties can be edited, ad can published, rejected etc without access control.
 - Ad of another user can be accessed and modified through the api.

+### 8. Admin account takeover
+A user with the user id 'admin' can be registered, he will be equivalent with the original admin